Serbian name: Surnames

-When marrying, the woman most often adopts her husband's family name, though she can also keep both of her last names or not change her last name at all.
+When marrying, the woman most often adopts her husband's family name though she can also keep both of her last names or not change her last name at all.

 It is estimated that some two thirds of all Serbian surnames end in -ić.
 As of the 2011 Census, the ten most common surnames in Serbia, in order, were Jovanović, Petrović, Nikolić, Marković, Đorđević, Stojanović, Ilić, Stanković, Pavlović, and Milošević.

 Outside Serbian countries, Slavic suffixes have been transliterated.
 Serbs in Hungary have the endings -ity, -ics -its, Serbs in North Macedonia -ikj (or iḱ; Macedonian: иќ), and Serbs in Romania -ici.

 Although far less common than patronymic surnames, matronymic surnames are widespread both in Serbia and in neighboring countries where Serbs live.
-Examples include surnames such as Katić, Sinđelić, Nedić, Marić, Višnjić, Janjić, Sarić, Miličić, Milenić, Natalić, Zorić, Smiljić, Anđelić and many others.
-Sometimes it is difficult to ascertain if the name of a specific family is patronymic or matronymic considering many Serbian names have both male and female version (for example, surname Miljanić could come from both m.- Miljan and f.- Miljana).
-Cases where widows had to become heads of households were not uncommon during 18th and 19th century and when surnames were first standardized in Serbia in 1851 it was decided they would be based on the names of eldest living heads of households which in some cases were women.
-People who did not know their father well would also often take matronymic surnames, with a notable case being the hero of the First Serbian Uprising Stevan Sinđelić, who took that surname in honor of his mother Sinđelija.
+Some examples are surnames such as Katić, Sinđelić, Nedić, Marić, Višnjić, Janjić, Sarić, Miličić, Milenić, Natalić, Zorić, Smiljić and Anđelić.
+Sometimes, it is difficult to ascertain if the name of a specific family is patronymic or matronymic since many Serbian names have both male and female version (for example, surname Miljanić could come from both m.- Miljan and f.- Miljana).
+Widows having to become heads of households were not uncommon during 18th and 19th century, and when surnames were first standardised in Serbia in 1851, it was decided they would be based on the names of eldest living heads of households, which were in some cases women.
+People who did not know their father well would also often take matronymic surnames, a notable case being the hero of the First Serbian Uprising Stevan Sinđelić, who took that surname in honor of his mother Sinđelija.